Long Depression: New Imperialism

-The Long Depression contributed to the revival of colonialism leading to the New Imperialism period, symbolized by the scramble for Africa, as the western powers sought new markets for their surplus accumulated capital.
+The Long Depression arguably contributed to the revival of colonialism leading to the New Imperialism period, symbolized by the scramble for Africa, as the western powers sought new markets for their surplus accumulated capital.
 According to Hannah Arendt's The Origins of Totalitarianism (1951), the "unlimited expansion of power" followed the "unlimited expansion of capital".

 In the United States, beginning in 1878, the rebuilding, extending, and refinancing of the western railways, commensurate with the wholesale giveaway of water, timber, fish, minerals in what had previously been Indian territory, characterized a rising market.
 This led to the expansion of markets and industry, together with the robber barons of railroad owners, which culminated in the genteel 1880s and 1890s.
 The Gilded Age was the outcome for the few rich.
 The cycle repeated itself with the Panic of 1893, another huge market crash.

 Recovery

 In the United States, the National Bureau of Economic Analysis dates the recession through March 1879.
 In January 1879, the United States returned to the gold standard which it had abandoned during the Civil War; according to economist Rendigs Fels, the gold standard put a floor to the deflation, and this was further boosted by especially good agricultural production in 1879.
-The view that a single recession lasted from 1873 to 1896 or 1897 is not supported by most modern reviews of the period.
-It has even been suggested that the trough of this business cycle may have occurred as early as 1875.
+The view that a single recession lasted from 1873 to 1896 or 1897 is not supported by most modern reviews of the period, although separate major recessions are documented to have occurred in the 1870s and 1880s.

-In fact, from 1869 to 1879, the US economy grew at a rate of 6.8% for real net national product (NNP) and 4.5% for real NNP per capita.
-Real wages were flat from 1869 to 1879, while from 1879 to 1896, nominal wages rose 23% and prices fell 4.2%.